brando90/ultimate-utils/README.md

 code/git -> code in /afs/cs.stanford.edu/u/brando9, so that push/sftp on save works in pycharm.
-Symlink them to afs so that they are visible at home=dfs/... push on save -> root of projs /afs/cs.stanford.edu/u/brando9, make sure if you have root set automatically that you give the relative path on the deployment mapping (avoid putting root of hpc twice by accident) wandb -> to local lfs of cluster, since that file really doesnt matter to me, just has to be somewhere so wandb works, see echo $LOCAL_MACHINE_PWD or/and ls $LOCAL_MACHINE_PWD conda -> /dfs/scratch0/brando9 so any server has access to it, plus they are big so dont want to overwhelm afs (does symlinking conda to afs makes sense?), ls /dfs/scratch0/brando9/miniconda/envs & python -c "import uutils;uutils.get_home_pwd_local_machine_snap()" should work
+Symlink them to afs so that they are visible at home=dfs/... push on save -> root of projs /afs/cs.stanford.edu/u/brando9, make sure if you have root set automatically that you give the relative path on the deployment mapping (avoid putting root of hpc twice by accident) wandb -> to local lfs of cluster, since that file really doesnt matter to me, just has to be somewhere so wandb works, see echo $LOCAL_MACHINE_PWD or/and ls $LOCAL_MACHINE_PWD

+conda -> /afs.../ since it broke in dfs and I dont know what else to blame
+# conda -> /dfs/scratch0/brando9 so any server has access to it, plus they are big so dont want to overwhelm afs (does symlinking conda to afs makes sense?), ls /dfs/scratch0/brando9/miniconda/envs & python -c "import uutils;uutils.get_home_pwd_local_machine_snap()" should work

 data -> /dfs/scratch0/brando9/ but with a symlink to /afs/cs.stanford.edu/u/brando9/data, TODO: https://intellij-support.jetbrains.com/hc/en-us/requests/4447850
 # ln -s file1 link1